profetia/shanghaitech/README.md

 $ cd covid
 $ docker-compose up -d
 ```
+And the website will runs at localhost:12345.

 ## Contribution

-The website is mainly finished by yanglinshu, and the prediction model is provided by zyhduludulu.
+The website is mainly finished by yanglinshu, and the prediction model is provided by zyhDuludulu.